 When to pitch an independent press trip?

 I would recommend waiting until you have atleast 10,000 visitors a month before pitching an independent press trip, so you have credibility and a higher likelihood of receiving yes’s.
 Less than that you may still be able to get some offers, but it may take upwards of 5-6+ pitching rounds, and even then you may not get as many positive replies as you hoped.

 While there are a ton of bloggers suggesting you should start pitching with as little as a few thousand visitors per month, you need to honestly evaluate if you’re giving the company any value.
 If you have a general travel blog what are the chances of any of those readers being interested in what you’re featuring.
 10,000 is a decent amount of people with a fair chance that some of your readers could be interested in planning a trip to that destination.

 If you have a relatively tight niche – you may find success with much lower numbers, perhaps 3000 visitors a month.
 Niche sites can be more successful with fewer followers than general adventure/ luxury/ family / backpacking blogs as they focus on one specific activity.
 Some examples of a tight niche include:

 - A scuba diving blog: If you have 3,000 people a month reading about scuba diving, this is a tight, deliberate niche and dive companies might still be interested.

 - A hot air ballooning blog would have a good chance of scoring sponsorship with only 3,000 visitors a month with Hot Air Balloon companies, maybe not so much with hotels though.

-Generally though, due to the amount of effort and time pitching takes, for a general travel blog like ours (scenic travel / luxury) I wouldn’t bother with fewer visitors than 10,000 a month.
+Apart from genuinely trying to provide value to brands, due to the amount of effort and time pitching takes, for a general travel blog like ours (scenic travel / luxury) I wouldn’t bother with fewer visitors than 10,000 a month.